meditationstuff/protocol_1/main.txt.md

 Reading the sections below may help to minimize risks to self and others, in relation and in community.

-# <span id="37"></span> part X: everyday blah, hapless creeps, dark wizards, and cult leaders:
+# <span id="37"></span> part 5: everyday blah, hapless creeps, dark wizards, and cult leaders:

-[continues from section "part X: the demon-haunted world and science as a candle in the dark (as per Carl Sagan)"]
+[continues from section "part 3: the demon-haunted world and science as a candle in the dark (as per Carl Sagan)"]

 The mind is vast and occlusion is a thing.